Video walkthrough: automated pull-request review for infrastructure-as-code changes in GitHub.

 CLOUDEVAL_ACCESS_KEY and, for review/reports, CLOUDEVAL_PROJECT_ID in the consumer repository or environment.Pin the action

-uses: ganakailabs/cloudeval-action@v1 or a full commit SHA for supply-chain control.PR review workflow
+uses: ganakailabs/cloudeval-action@v1 or a full commit SHA for supply-chain control.Require the check

 Confirm what review mode runs